Environmental impact of data centers.

 Article by Information Age – 17 Sept 2018

-However, if it is true that business leaders are really interested in sustainable data centres, it’s hard to fathom what the survey also reveals about their need for information/clarity in regards to their data.
-DigiPlex found that 60% of businesses surveyed were not certain in which countries their data resides – a staggering figure considering the potential impact this has on a data centre’s value or carbon impact.
+However, if it is true that business leaders are really interested in sustainable data centers, it’s hard to fathom what the survey also reveals about their need for information/clarity in regards to their data.
+DigiPlex found that 60% of businesses surveyed were not certain in which countries their data resides – a staggering figure considering the potential impact this has on a data center’s value or carbon impact.

 Gisle M. Eckhoff, CEO at DigiPlex, said: “I am amazed that 60% of the respondents are still not sure in which country their data resides.
-Given the incredible impact location can have on a data centre’s operation, security and value, this ignorance is dangerous and costly.”
+Given the incredible impact location can have on a data center’s operation, security and value, this ignorance is dangerous and costly.”

 In Greenpeace’s 2017 green IT report many players in the industry were urged to improve advocacy and transparency, and, importantly, to work more collaboratively.
 At the same time, their report gave high scores to larger organisations or ‘hyper-scalers’, such as Google, for their adoption or renewable energy.